GasStationTV/gstv-invenco-integration/updates/media/media.md

 }
 ```

-### What Invenco Sends to GSTV once a File has been Pushed to the Players
+### What Invenco Sends to GSTV once a File has been Pushed to the Site
 ```javascript
 {
   "guid": String,